bertvv/ansible-role-pxeserver/README.md

 # Ansible role `pxeserver`

-An Ansible role for PURPOSE.
+An Ansible role for setting up a PXE boot server, inspired by [this blog post from Unixmen](http://www.unixmen.com/install-configure-pxe-server-client-centos-6-5/).
 Specifically, the responsibilities of this role are to:

+- Install necessary packages
+- Start necessary services
+- Make installation images available to clients

+**This role is unfinished and should only be used for testing.**

+## TODO

+- DHCP should not be a concern of this role, so should be handled by a separate role
+- Image doesn't boot.
--
+- Document correct firewall settings

 ## Requirements